 Why Visit Rheinfels Castle

-Rheinfels Castle is one of the three best Rhine River castles to visit.
-A vast medieval ruin on a hill overlooking the scenic Upper Middle Rhine Valley.
+Rheinfels Castle is one of the three best Rhine River castles to visit, a vast medieval ruin on a hill overlooking the scenic Upper Middle Rhine Valley.

 It is the largest – and one of the most impressive – of the 40 castles on the river Rhine between Koblenz and Bingen – and was at one time several times larger.